Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/TROUBLESHOOTING.md

 ```

 ### Unexpected time to build a custom model
 It is common to have a long completion time when building a custom model using the `Neural` build mode with `DocumentBuildMode.Neural`.
-Depending on the service load you can usually expect it to take around 10 minutes.

-For simpler use-cases, you can use `DocumentBuildMode.Template` which uses a different model building algorithm that takes less time, typically a few seconds.
+For simpler use-cases, you can use `DocumentBuildMode.Template` which uses a different model building algorithm that takes less time.
 See more about `Template` custom models [here](https://aka.ms/custom-template-models).
 To see more information about `Neural` custom models, see the documentation [here](https://aka.ms/custom-neural-models).

 ### Enable HTTP request/response logging
 Reviewing the HTTP request sent or response received over the wire to/from the Azure Form Recognizer service can be useful when troubleshooting issues.